gaois/LogainmAPI-docs/DATADICT.md

 ## `glossary`

 Describes a set of related words commonly found in Irish placenames.
+One or more glossary entries may be returned as part of a `place` object or a reference list of `glossary` objects may be obtained from the appropriate API [endpoint](./README.md#resource-paths).

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |